sguox002/leetcode/leetcode_solution.md

 this problem is very similar to huffman algorithm the worker split problem. the idea: sort the input and arrange as the tree leaf, and combine to a parent (x+y) and parent combine with next leaf.
 [1,8,3,5]==>[1,3,5,8]--> 4+9+17=30
+earlier sticks are counted again and again. so use smaller first.

      17
      /\